jmelnick101/AlentiginosusRhizobia/README.md

 ```
 /home/grillo/miniconda3/envs/phylophlan/bin/raxmlHPC-PTHREADS-SSE3 -f a -x 12345 -p 1989 -# 100 -m PROTCATLG -T 2 -w /home/grillo/nifHphylo -s /home/grillo/nifHalign.aln -n nifHphylogeny.tre
 ```
 `-m` has also been changed to fit an amino acid substitution model; I selected the one that Phylophlan would use by default for an amino acid supermatrix.
+If you use `getNucGenesFromProkka.py`, you will have nucleotides, so in that case stick with `-m GTRCAT`.

 Make sure there aren't any duplicate names in the alignment or else the program won't run.